 Other collateral: Depending on your format, you can break apart your content to use as teasers throughout your channels.
 Infographic panels, e-book pages, blog data visualizations, etc. can all be extracted.
 Read more about using microcontent and a divisible content strategy to repurpose your content in multiple ways.

-Reaching out to publishers and influencers may seem intimidating, but remember we’re in the digital age.
+Reaching out to publishers and influencers may seem intimidating if you’re not a content marketing agency, but remember we’re in the digital age.
 You don’t have to wait outside anyone’s office building.
 You just have to have a little strategy.
 Here’s a step-by-step plan to help you reach those key players.

 Research the people you want: You may already have an idea of who you want to go after, but it won’t hurt to put in some legwork to find the people who are most relevant to your industry or subject.
 There are a few tools to help you do this.

 - Muck Rack helps you find journalists in your industry.

 - Group High helps you find bloggers and influencers.

 Pro tip: Prior to launching your content, set up a Google Alert with the topic so you can target journalists who are already interested.

 Strategize your pitch timing: Sure, you could cold pitch at any time, but you will increase your chances of landing in a publication—or building a relationship—if you are sensitive to your target’s publishing schedule.
 Do they work far ahead of time, or are they tied up covering real-time news?
 Also consider what might be affecting a publisher’s schedule.
 For example, I have a sports journalist contact who is virtually unreachable during March Madness.
 Be considerate of what they’re up against.